JD-14/MSU_SP23_EEGR463/chipyardlab.md

 0) To run the commands in this lab, first, you need to connect to the server using this [instructions](https://docs.google.com/document/d/1p9nPGBZg54fmxHZoMlqi2ENIEXBt1xeB/edit?usp=share_link&ouid=110946650262659636795&rtpof=true&sd=true).

-1) Once you log into the server, then run the following command
+1) Once you log into the server, then run the following command (DO NOT RUN THIS COMMMAND TO REOPEN THE CONTAINER).
+Note: Refer to the 'Useful Commands' to reopen Docker container.
 ```
  [<your username>@capc-cadence ~]$ docker run --name <your username> -it --privileged tapeout_dev:version1.0 bash
 ```